SkoolNotes/Taproot/2020PHYS201/KBe20phys250retCapacitorsLabExport.md

 ![Accumulated Charge Graph](https://docs.google.com/spreadsheets/d/e/2PACX-1vRfxrZPfJZareibOZN-KammmgQDBDb5PVMBNmzCvUb_0tSn_TUNsLFQPM8ehfIKGEOaIhL86IoPFdb0/pubchart?oid=483417085&format=image)

+In addition, the final accumulated charge calculated by the Riemann sum was 0.00319C, or the equivalent of 3.19V on the capacitor.

 ## Analysis

 As the graph shows, both proxies of charge on the capacitor generally agree with the model but come up with smaller values of charge.
 Notably, the two experimental proxies don't agree with each other either, suggesting some systematic error is at play.